Calvin Klein is an inescapable juggernaut in the underwear world. Simultaneously sexy and...

 Why We Conflate Thinness With Health

-Of course, there is credence to the claim that being lean can be associated with a range of health benefits.
-For instance, research shows that following a healthy lifestyle (e.g. not smoking, exercising, limiting your alcohol intake, and having a healthy diet) results in a lower risk of early death if you are lean compared to if you have a higher body mass index (BMI) measurement.
-The BMI for lean individuals in this research is calculated to be 18.5-22.4.
+There is some credence to the claim that being lean can be associated with a range of health benefits.
+For instance, research shows that following a healthy lifestyle (e.g. not smoking, exercising, limiting your alcohol intake, and having a healthy diet) results in a lower risk of early death.

 Also, we always hear about the health benefits of losing weight, such as lowering heart disease risk, improved mood, less inflammation, and improved joint health.
-Since many of us carry around the notion that we need to lose more weight, we will tend to associate those who have lost a lot of weight (or who are thin to begin with) as being healthy.
+Since many of us carry around the notion that we need to lose more weight, we will tend to associate those who have lost a lot of weight (or who are already thin) as being healthy.

 We may also conflate thinness with health because we often see so many influential people in the media who follow (what we perceive as) healthy lifestyles who are also very thin.
 This might include actors like Gwyneth Paltrow or the various health and fitness bloggers and influencers out there.